Shourov-Paul/Shourov-paul-cv.github.io/content/authors/admin/_index.md

 languages:
   - name: English
     percent: 100
-  - name: Chinese
+  - name: Bangla
     percent: 75
-  - name: Portuguese
+  - name: Hindi
     percent: 25

 # Awards.
 #   Add/remove as many awards below as you like.
 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
-awards:
+'''awards:
   - title: Neural Networks and Deep Learning
     url: https://www.coursera.org/learn/neural-networks-deep-learning
     date: "2023-11-25"